dirtybirdnj/Dinghy/README.md

 Dinghy is a small app designed to run on a Raspberry Pi and provide a very simple way to create, manage or select albums to add photos to.
 It also provides an interface to fire the camera!

-It's an express app with a few endpoints... forked from the sequelize
+It's an express app with a few endpoints... forked from the sequelize / express example repo.

 It's (eventually) going to be a submodule of https://github.com/dirtybirdnj/rasphotod